verbb/vizy/docs/developers/graphql.md

 `nodes` and `blocks` accept `where: ArrayType`, `limit: Int`, and `orderBy: String`. `where` accepts inline JSON-shaped object and list literals.
 A `!` marks a non-null value; square brackets mark a list. `ArrayType` has no nested GraphQL selection.
 Its output is a JSON-encoded string: decode `raw`, `attrs`, and `rawFieldValues` values in your client before accessing their properties, for example with `JSON.parse()` in JavaScript.

-Before granting schema access, read [GraphQL Data Access](docs:feature-tour/limitations#graphql-data-access).
-For public image URLs, see [Image Transforms](docs:feature-tour/limitations#image-transforms).
+For public image URLs, apply the transform required by the frontend rather than relying on the editor preview transform.
+[Planning Vizy Content](docs:feature-tour/planning-vizy-content#treat-editor-previews-as-authoring-aids) explains that distinction.

 <span id="node-interface"></span>